Nordix/metal3-dev-tools/wow/fullstack-build.md

 - Jenkins - https://www.jenkins.io/

 ## High level overview of the build pipeline
-The goal of the combined Ironic and IPA build pipeline is to build and test the two components together thus verify that given version of IPA and Ironic are compatible.
+The goal of the combined fullstack build pipeline is to build from source and test the all Metal3 and Openstack-Ironic components together thus verify that given version of
+IPA, Ironic, BMO, CAPI, CAPM3, IPAM are compatible.
 In case of a successful build both a versioned archive of IPA and a versioned OCI container image of Ironic will be generated and they will be stored according the current artifact retention policy.

-There are two pipelines related to the combined Ironic and IPA build process, one of them is called `metal3_master_openstack_ipa_and_ironic_image_building` that can be found [here](https://jenkins.nordix.org/view/Metal3/job/metal3_master_openstack_ipa_and_ironic_image_building/).
+There are two pipelines related to the combined Fullstack build process, one of them is called `metal3_main_fullstack_building` that can be found [here](https://jenkins.nordix.org/view/Metal3%20Periodic/job/metal3_daily_main_fullstack_building/).
-The other one is the `metal3_openstack_ipa_and_ironic_image_building` and that is [here](https://jenkins.nordix.org/view/Metal3/job/metal3_openstack_node_image_building/).
+The other one is the `metal3_fullstack_building` and that is [here](https://jenkins.nordix.org/view/Metal3/job/metal3_fullstack_building_test/).
-The difference between the two jobs is related to their trigger mechanism. `metal3_master_openstack_ipa_and_ironic_image_building` is triggered periodically, manually and whenever there is a change in `metal3-dev-tools` repository. `metal3_openstack_ipa_and_ironic_image_building` is used to test `GitHub` pull requests and the job is triggered by commenting `/test-ipa` on a pull request.
+The difference between the two jobs is related to their trigger mechanism. `metal3_main_fullstack_building` is triggered periodically, manually and whenever there is a change in `metal3-dev-tools` repository. `metal3_fullstack_building` is used to test `GitHub` pull requests and the job is triggered by commenting `/test-metal3-fullstack` on a pull request.

-The JJB configurations for the jobs are located in [Nordix gerrit](https://gerrit.nordix.org/infra/cicd) and inside the repository the files are located at `jjb/metal3/job_ipa_image_building.yml` for `metal3_master_openstack_ipa_and_ironic_image_building` and at `jjb/metal3/job_ipa_image_building_test.yml` for `metal3_openstack_ipa_and_ironic_image_building`.
+The JJB configurations for the jobs are located in [Nordix gerrit](https://gerrit.nordix.org/infra/cicd) and inside the repository the files are located at `jjb/metal3/job_fullstack_building.yml` for `metal3_main_fullstack_building` and at `jjb/metal3/job_fullstack_building_test.yml` for `metal3_fullstack_building`.

-The pipeline script has only a single stage that starts a wrapper script that runs on a `static worker VM` and the wrapper script will bootstrap the VM that will actually build and test both IPA and Ironic.
-The wrapper script is located at `ci/scripts/image_scripts/start_centos_ipa_ironic_build.sh`.
+The pipeline script has only a single stage that starts a wrapper script that runs on a `static worker VM` and the wrapper script will bootstrap the VM that will actually build and test both the whole stack.
+The wrapper script is located at `ci/scripts/image_scripts/start_centos_fullstack_build.sh`.

 After the wrapper script has bootstrapped the builder VM it will first copy the Ironic build script from the `static worker VM` to the `builder VM` and the
 Ironic build will be started on the `builder VM`.
 The script that builds the Ironic container image is located at `ci/scripts/image_scripts/run_build_ironic.sh`.
-The script that builds the IPA and runs the combined test of the previously built Ironic and IPA components is located at `ci/scripts/image_scripts/build_ipa.sh`
+The script that builds the IPA and runs the combined test of the previously built Ironic and IPA components is located at `ci/scripts/image_scripts/build_ipa.sh` and this script can and by default will build also CAPM3, IPAM, BMO from source and there is also an option to build CAPI locally from source in case the build is executed manually from Jenkins webUI.

 ## Ironic build